Last updated: 11/21/22

 On tryout day, we will culminate our evaluations with the selection of teams for the coming club season.

-- Collect and compete all the necessary forms prior to tryouts (listed on our Forms & Resources page).
+3. Collect and compete all the necessary forms prior to tryouts (coming soon on our Forms & Resources page).

 Complete these steps and you’ll be ready to join us on the designated tryout date for your age group (determine your age group by clicking here)!